 Instead of striking back, stand your ground and make it known that you will not be affected by the trigger.

-The concept was developed by my mother when I was a kid.
+My mother developed the concept when I was a kid.

 As the much younger third child – my sister would tell me I was a ‘mistake.’
 My mother would say I was a ‘pleasant surprise.’
 I developed a particular, um, method of expression when I was young.